 And, double bonus, all the walking helps burn off some of the calories from all the delicious food and beer you will surely find along your way.
 There are so many beautiful old traditional English pubs to enjoy a nice pint!
 I highly recommend a visit to the oldest pub in Brighton, the Cricketers.

 Brighton has an amazing local foodie, arts, music, and theater scene, and is seemingly always a buzz with new festivals.
 The city is teeming with artists and creative people, which is evident everywhere you go, from art and photography galleries, art installations, street graffiti, tattoo shops, music shops, and even all the people you'll see with unicorn hair!
 So much creativity and inspiration.

 Many restaurants strive to use local, seasonal and organic produce and suppliers, as well as use eco-friendly products and containers, as well as participate in community events and aim to give back to the community whenever possible.

 A super animal-friendly community, you will see dogs everywhere, walking in the streets or accompanying their owners at cafes or pubs.
-And, as far as food, there is nothing short of an absolute abundance of healthy vegan and vegetarian food all over the city.
+And, as far as food, there is nothing short of an absolute abundance of healthy vegan and vegetarian food all over.
 You can find anything from cheeseburgers to fish to pizzas to cake and ice cream - all vegan!